LTV:CAC Ratio Calculator

 What this tool does

-This calculator computes the ratio between customer lifetime value and customer acquisition cost, a standard metric for assessing SaaS unit economics.
+This calculator computes the ratio between customer lifetime value and customer acquisition cost, a standard metric for assessing unit economics across subscription, retail, services, and ecommerce businesses.
 It takes your estimated lifetime value per customer and the cost to acquire that customer, then divides one by the other to produce a multiple.
 The result shows how many times over a customer's total revenue covers the cost to bring them in.
-A ratio above 3 suggests stronger unit economics; between 1 and 3 indicates moderate efficiency; below 1 suggests acquisition costs exceed customer value.
+A ratio of 3 or higher suggests stronger unit economics; from 1 up to 3 indicates moderate efficiency; below 1 suggests acquisition costs exceed customer value.
 The calculation assumes stable retention and revenue patterns and does not account for payback period, cash flow timing, or changes in acquisition or retention costs over time.
 The output is for modelling purposes and illustrates relative unit economics health based on your inputs.

 Enter Values